One thing I’ve been overthinking: Getting from the airport to the hotel

 It’s not even the itinerary.

-It’s what happens in that strange, slightly disorienting window after you land.
+It’s what happens in that strange, slightly disorienting space right after you land.

-You know the moment.
+You know that moment.
 You’ve just stepped off a long flight.
-You’re tired, a little foggy, your phone battery is already looking questionable, and now you’re expected to… navigate a brand new city.
+You’re tired, a little foggy, your phone battery is looking questionable, and now you’re expected to… navigate a brand new city?

 Find transport.
 Understand the system.
 Work out directions.
 Make decisions.